likelytheory/fage/README.md

 - `path`: **String**: Uniquely identifies the method block
 - `fns`: **Array**: An array of Fage Middleware
 - `ref`: **Object** _(Optional)_: Custom block data for use by middleware
+- `onError`: **Function(ctx, err)** _(Optional)_: Hook to observe errors thrown by middleware

+**Notes for `onError`**
+In general, errors should be handled by your **interface layer** and not by Fage itself (which should simply generate errors to be handled).

+However, the _optional_ `onError` hook is a function that is invoked if the method block throws an Error, and can be used to 'observe' (but not obstruct or 'catch') middlware failure states.
+The onError function receives two parameters: the `ctx` context object and the thrown `Error` object, eg. `(ctx, err)`.

+Note that `onError` functions are run synchronously, any return values are _discarded_ and any exceptions in the hook are silently suppressed, so only the original error is propagated.

+**Example Method Block**
 For example (providing a bunch of code and middleware imported from elsewhere):

 ```js